 Ask agents to provide details about what they’ve sold recently.
 You need to have an agent who is used to selling your kind of home.

-While it’s tempting to go for the estate agent that gives you the highest valuation, you need to make your choice based on sales success and service offered.
+While it’s tempting to go for the estate agent that gives you the highest valuation, you need to make your choice based on sales success and services offered.

 Don’t forget there are also online-only agents to consider.
 With one of these agents, you may be able to save money, but you may have to do a lot more of the legwork yourself – such as showing potential buyers around your home.
 The key is to weigh up the pros and cons.